alimg/aoe-taunt-bot/README.md

 AOE-taunt-bot also utilizes a config.json file for various canfigurations.

-**Naming**: Default name for the file is `config.json` and it is located at the root folder of the project.
-File location and name can be changed but must be supplied as a running argument.
+**Naming**: Default name for the file is `config.json` and it should be located at the root folder of the project.
+File location and name can be changed but must be supplied as a command-line argument.

 ```
 npm start